|Address411 North Front Street Wilmington, NC|

 Cost is a crucial factor to consider when deciding what college to attend.
 At Cape Fear Community College, the tuition for in-state residents is $2,432.
 Combined with fees of $316, the $1,600 cost of books and supplies.

-Out-of-state residents can expect to pay more.
+Out-of-state students can expect to pay more.
 While the costs for room, board, and other expenses are the same, out-of-state tuition is significantly higher.
 Out-of-state students must pay $8,892 in tuition.

 Students at Cape Fear Community College are eligible for federal financial aid.
-The average federal aid awarded to students at Cape Fear Community College was $4,632 last year.
-The percentage of students awarded federal aid was 50%.
+The average federal aid awarded to students at Cape Fear Community College was $4,632 last year, with 50% of students being awarded federal aid.

 Student composition is an important deciding factor for most students applying to Cape Fear Community College.